openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

 API update example:
-A local variable should be defined, which merges the default tag and the user defined Azure tags, which should be referred in the Azure resource APIs.
+A local variable should be defined, which merges the default tag and the user defined Azure tags, which should be referenced in the Azure resource APIs.
 ``` terraform
 locals {
   tags = merge(